- The Option Premium

 At expiration, every options contract resolves in one of two ways.

-If the option is out of the money at expiration, the contract expires worthless.
-The buyer loses the premium paid.
-The seller keeps the full premium collected.
-The obligation is extinguished.
+If the contract is out of the money at expiration, it expires worthless.
+The buyer loses the premium.
+The seller keeps the premium.
+The obligation is gone.

 Frequently Asked Questions